azoth-lang/azoth.language.reference/src/operator-overloading.md

 # Operator Overloading

+**TODO:** clarify whether these are instance or associated members and specify when they must be one or the other.
+Also, can operators be declared as stand alone functions?

 An *operator overload* is a method that defines the meaning of an operator expression when applied to instances of the class.
 Operators are declared similarly to functions using operator declarations.
 These declarations use `_` as a placeholder to indicate the positions of the operands.